 That said, extra features like a file shredder, spyware protection, and parental controls aren’t included in any version of Malwarebytes.
 If these add-ons are important to you, take a look at Norton 360, which offers some nice extra features alongside great antivirus protection.
 Some antivirus companies even go as far as offering password managers, but this is best left to standalone products like Dashlane.

 Malwarebytes Premium offers a really strong “Real-Time Protection” feature — looking for zero-day attacks and ransomware as well as potential vulnerabilities in a program or code that can be exploited by cybercriminals.

 The Real-Time Protection feature uses 4 layers of simultaneous protection:

 - Ransomware protection

 These four layers of protection are always running at the same time and provide the foundation of the software.

-Note: Real-Time Protection is not included in Malwarebytes Free, and as such, we can’t recommend using the free version as a standalone antivirus.
+Note: Real-Time Protection is not included in Malwarebytes Free, and as such, I can’t recommend using the free version as a standalone antivirus.
 If you’re really looking for a free antivirus, check out our top Windows recommendations here and Mac recommendations here.